Mayank-Prakash-Sharma18/math-english/content/english-advanced/voice/_index.md

 Bhutan is ***helped*** by India.
 (Bhutan – passive subject/receiver; is – helping verb; helped – $V_3$; India – object of preposition/doer)

+Receiver is also called as ***Patient***, while Doer is also called as ***Agent***.
+{{% /alert %}}

 by + object comes for $V_3$,  so it should be kept near $V_3$.

 In the middle one or two words can come, but ‘by + object’ should not be very far from $V_3$.

 Active voice: He writes a letter here. <br>
 Passive voice: A letter is written here by him.

+{{% alert note %}}
+Remember that ***Voice*** is a property of the verb, and not of the whole sentence.
+That is, it is the verb that can be in active or passive voice.

+Some students have a misconception that an entire sentence must be either in active or passive voice.
+However, verbs in the active voice and passive voice can also appear in the same sentence.

+My grandfather ***owned*** a pet Bengal tiger, which ***was given*** to him by an Indian king. (owned - verb in active voice; was given - verb in passive voice.)

+Our songs ***were considered*** unconventional, but we always ***felt*** a connection with the people in general. (were considered - verb in passive voice; felt - verb in active voice.)
+{{% /alert %}}

+## Recognizing Passive Voice

+We know that to make Passive voice we use: be + $V_3$ (Past Participle) <br>
+For example, am licensed, is played, are killed, was created, were eaten, has been seen, is being repaired, etc.

+We can also use modals in this format, i.e. modal + be + $V_3$ (Past Participle) <br>
+For example, might be created, cannot be used, should have been seen, will have been eaten, etc.

+However, be + $V_3$ (Past Participle) will be considered a passive voice form only if the past participle is working as a verb.
+Sometimes, $V_3$ (Past Participle) also works as an adjective.
+In that case, we cannot call it a passive voice.

+Not a Passive Voice: All the inventions he has ever made in his life have been when he ***has been*** drunk. (drunk - it is an adjective and not part of the verb)

+Passive Voice: I ***have been drunk*** under the table by my old college mates. (drunk - it is part of the verb)

+Indians ***were*** scared of drinking tea when it ***was introduced***.

+The verb ‘was introduced’ is in the passive voice.
+However, ’were scared’ is not.
+Here, ‘scared’ is not part of the verb.
+It's an adjective meaning afraid.
+So, ‘were’ is in the active voice.

+### A trick to recognize Passive Voice

+So, even experts often make a mistake when it comes to recognizing Passive Voice form.
+But luckily, we have a simple test to help us out.

+Just include the term 'by vampires' after the verb form.
+If it still makes sense, then it means that the verb is in passive voice.

+Let's see an example.

+The bike could ***have been stolen***. <br>
+The bike could ***have been stolen*** by vampires.
+(It makes sense.
+So, 'have been stolen' is in the passive voice.)

+The bike could ***have been*** illicit. <br>
+The bike could ***have been*** illicit by vampires.
+(It makes no sense.
+Therefore, 'have been' is in the active voice, and illicit is an adjective.)

 ## Use of Prepositions other than ‘by’